jredsmitty/jetsontx2-setup/docs/jetson/2-camerasetup.md

    sudo chown root:root /var/nvidia/nvcam/settings/camera_overrides.isp

+5. Connect the TX1 to your host PC with USB cable

-5. Reboot TX2 and Put your system into "reset recovery mode" again by holding down the RECOVER (S3) button and press the RESET (S1) button once on the EVA board.
+6. Reboot TX2 and Put your system into "reset recovery mode" again by holding down the RECOVER (S3) button and press the RESET (S1) button once on the EVA board.

-6. Connect the TX1 to your host PC with USB cable, and do
+**On Host in Terminal**

    ```
    lsusb